M.S. Humanitarian Engineering and Science: Geophysics

 • Three letters of recommendation are required for students pursuing the MS thesis option.

-• Mines undergraduate students may count up to six credits from their undergraduate program toward a combined BS/MS degree.
-External applicants may substitute approved electives with courses brought from elsewhere with written permission from the HES program director.
+• Mines undergraduate students may include up to 6 credits from their undergraduate program counted toward a combined BS/MS degree.
+External applicants may transfer graduate credit from elsewhere with written permission from the HES program director.

 Check out the work and findings of an incoming HES geophysics student’s research with one of our Humanitarian Geophysics faculty members!